Chapter 1 : George, August 1998

 Though she didn’t ask him how he was doing, the strained silence where the question should have been felt just as awkward.
 As they stood in line together, he wondered whether or not he should have bothered coming out tonight, and whether he’d ever feel right again.

-George paused mid-sip and set his mug down onto the table.
+Pausing mid-sip, he set his mug down onto the table.
 He had assumed that Angelina was not at the pub since Alicia was alone.
-The two girls were nearly inseparable.
+Even after Hogwarts, the two girls were nearly inseparable.
 His heartbeat increased slightly.
 Of all of his classmates he hadn’t seen in ages, she was one of the few he earnestly wanted to see.
-The last time they had met had been so atypical, and he longed to, if nothing else, regain the comfortable normalcy they once shared.
+The last time they had met had been so – he felt a heat rise up from his stomach -- atypical, that he longed to, if nothing else, regain the comfortable normalcy they once shared.

-“Er, no.” He realized that Alicia had been waiting for an answer.
+“Er, no,” he sputtered, realizing that Alicia had been waiting for an answer.
 “I didn’t realize she was here.”

-What that comment was supposed to accomplish, he was not sure, but the hopes that had risen in his chest fell.
-Of course she was worried about him.
+What that comment was supposed to accomplish, he was not sure.
+And what had Alicia meant by ‘after everything?’
+Would it be so unusual for Angelina’s best friend to know what had happened?
+But that was ages ago.
+So much had happened since then – a bloody war had taken place, people had died.
+Surely Alicia had meant the obvious, and the hopes that had risen in his chest fell.
+Of course Angelina was worried about him.
 Everyone was worried about him.
 He had buried his best friend and twin a little more than two months ago.
 It only made sense.
 George took a long gulp of his ale.
-Whatever normal relationship he once shared with her was likely to be marred with the same doe-eyed sympathy that had tainted his interactions with everyone else.
+Whatever semi-normal relationship he once shared with Angelina was likely to be marred with the same doe-eyed sympathy that had tainted his interactions with everyone else.

 They lapsed back into a strained silence that was subsequently filled with several more drinks than he intended.